 Outstanding National Resource Waters (ONRWs): Amigos Bravos has been advocating for ONRW protections in New Mexico since 2005.
 Once designated, ONRWs are afforded the strongest level of water quality protections under the Clean Water Act.
 Amigos Bravos has been involved in all 3 past ONRW designation processes and has been a party in numerous hearings advocating for strong state ONRW regulations.
 Currently, Amigos Bravos is spearheading a campaign to pursue a new ONRW designation for the Pecos River.
 Read More >

-Waters of the US (WOTUS): Since US Supreme Court decisions in 2001 and 2006 called into question which waters are protected by the Clean Water Act, Amigos Bravos has been actively engaged in federal rulemaking and guidance processes to ensure that New Mexico’s waters receive protection under the federal law.
-Recently this work involved advocating for and organizing a strong New Mexico response to an ill-advised “Dirty Water Rule” that would drastically reduce protections for New Mexico’s waters.
+Waters of the US (WOTUS): Since US Supreme Court decisions in 2001, 2006, and 2023 called into question which waters are protected by the Clean Water Act, Amigos Bravos has been actively engaged in federal rulemaking and guidance processes to ensure that New Mexico’s waters receive protection under the federal law.
+Recently this work involved advocating for and organizing a strong New Mexico response to the most recent US Supreme Court ruling in May of 2023 that would drastically reduce protections for New Mexico’s waters.
 Read More >

 Federal Water Policy (NPDES Loophole, Budget, Green Infrastructure): Amigos Bravos monitors, comments on, and educates others in the state on federal policy that impacts New Mexico’s waters.
 Most recently Amigos Bravos submitted comments and joined with national groups in opposition to an EPA rule that proposes to exempt regulation of pollution that discharges into rivers and streams through groundwater.